Frequently Asked Questions

 A: Because we recognize the urgency in these situations, Bowdecon will respond to emergencies as

 soon as we get the call, 24/7.
-We know it is something that you want resolved as quickly as possible.
+We know it is something that the client wants resolved as quickly as

 Q: Is there an extra fee for emergency responses?